MathEDU: Feedback Generation on Problem-Solving Processes for Mathematical Learning Support: Introduction

-Rather than focusing solely on whether the final answer matches a predefined solution, this paper investigates how LLMs can evaluate students' reasoning, recognizing multiple valid approaches.
-To facilitate this exploration, the task was divided into three subtasks: (1) answer accuracy assessment, (2) error identification, and (3) feedback generation.
-We investigate the capabilities of LLMs using both direct prompting and fine-tuning approaches.
-During fine-tuning, we employed three training strategies: single-task training, multi-task training, and end-to-end training.
-To evaluate the model's performance in real-world scenarios, experiments were conducted under two conditions: one with access to a student’s prior answer history and another simulating a cold-start scenario without any prior data.
+To enable broader analysis, this work extends MathQA~\citep{amini2019mathqa} by adding annotations of students' problem-solving processes together with teacher feedback.
+In total, 4,048 annotated student solutions were collected, providing a resource for future research.
+Table~\ref{tab:prompt_t_s} provides an example of the annotations, including error types, incorrect steps, and teacher feedback addressing misunderstandings.
+We investigate how LLMs can evaluate students' reasoning, recognizing multiple valid approaches.
+Concretely, we conceptualize the task as three levels: (1) answer correctness classification, (2) error identification, and (3) feedback generation.
+Answer correctness classification examines whether the model can identify whether the problem-solving process is correct.
+Error identification assesses whether it can locate the specific error step.
+Feedback generation is the most advanced level, requiring the model to transform that diagnosis into targeted and pedagogically actionable guidance.
 In sum, our contributions are threefold: (1)~This study investigates the challenge of assessing students' reasoning processes by exploring the use of LLMs in the context of mathematical education.
-(2)~We present the MathEDU dataset,\footnote{The dataset will be released upon acceptance.
-An anonymized version is available at: \url{https://anonymous.4open.science/r/MathEDU-4628/}} designed to address students’ mistakes in math word problem-solving and provide personalized adaptive feedback.
+(2)~We present the MathEDU dataset,\footnote{ \url{https://github.com/NYCU-NLP-Lab/MathEDU}} designed to address students' mistakes in math word problem-solving and provide personalized feedback.
 (3)~We evaluate LLM performance with prompting and LoRA~\cite{hu2021lora} fine-tuning.
-Experimental results show that fine-tuning improves accuracy in identifying correctness but remains limited in generating adaptive feedback.
+The results show that fine-tuning enables the model to judge answer correctness more effectively, while generating feedback remains challenging.